 - The latest version of the Medium Term Financial Strategy ('MTFS') was approved by Full Council on 21/09/23.
 This reflects the 2023/24 WG Final Settlement and the 2024/25 WG indicative All Wales Settlement and covers the period 2023/24 to 2026/27.
 This was also considered by Corporate Resources Overview & Scrutiny Committee on 19/07/23 and Cabinet on 05/09/23. - This now includes a policy framework for setting the budgets annually as well as a threeyear plan.
 The MTFS features as a corporate risk that is updated at least three times a year.
 The annual budget setting also included a risk assessment.
-The Council is responding to the proposal in the 2016 Wales Audit Office (now Audit Wales) Annual Improvement Report, and considering the report in light of the MTFS through ensuring that the Council's financial management arrangements are sufficiently robust to meet the significant challenges ahead. - A Strategic Plan has been developed and has improved the programme of work necessary to consider service priorities whilst addressing financial constraints. - An annual budget project plan/timetable is established to ensure that a balanced budget is approved within the statutory period in accordance with the Councils budget framework. - Regular budget reports are taken to Cabinet and Leadership Group throughout the year and operational budgets are monitored on a monthly basis. - Budget monitoring is regular throughout the year, within services, to Cabinet and to Member Officer working groups e.g. Development Group and CMG.

-- Quarterly Executive Panel meetings take place if required with Corporate Lead Officers together with the Leader of the Council, the CE, Corporate Lead Officer for Finance and Cabinet Member with Finance responsibility. - Detailed scrutiny of the budgets prior to final decision by Council. - Overview and Scrutiny Committees have the ability to scrutinise budgets at any time during the year.
+The Council is responding to the proposal in the 2016 Wales Audit Office (now Audit Wales) Annual Improvement Report and considering the report in light of the MTFS through ensuring that the Council's financial management arrangements are sufficiently robust to meet the significant challenges ahead. - A Strategic Plan has been developed and has improved the programme of work necessary to consider service priorities whilst addressing financial constraints. - An annual budget project plan/timetable is established to ensure that a balanced budget is approved within the statutory period in accordance with the Councils budget framework. - Regular budget reports are taken to Cabinet and Leadership Group throughout the year and operational budgets are monitored on a monthly basis. - Budget monitoring is regular throughout the year, within services, to Cabinet and to Member Officer working groups e.g. Development Group and CMG and transformation programme savings to the Cross Party Transformation and Efficiency Consultative Group. - Quarterly Executive Panel meetings take place if required with Corporate Lead Officers together with the Leader of the Council, the CE, Corporate Lead Officer for Finance and Cabinet Member with Finance responsibility.

-G.Implementing Good Practices in transparency, reporting and audit to deliver effective accountability:
+G. Implementing Good Practices in transparency, reporting and audit to deliver effective accountability: